pingswept/me30-website/content/logistics/projects.md

 {{< /expand >}}

 {{< expand "Click to see procedure for motor hub testing" "..." >}}
-Work with your entire lab section.
-Using water bottles and a scale, create a set of 8 different weights ranging from the weight of an empty bottle to the weight of a full bottle.
-(Yes, each group of 8 will have a different set of 8 weights, but as long as you have a range, your group will be able to do this activity.)

-For each motor hub, begin with the lowest weight and attach it to the hub with a paper clip (through the hole placed ~15 mm from the shaft axis) and a length of string.
+Grab a water bottle and be ready to add or remove water as needed.
+The goal is to find the max weight your motor + hub can lift without the hub slipping or the motor stalling.
+Start with some water in the bottle.
+Attach it to the hub with a paper clip (through the hole placed ~15 mm from the shaft axis) and a length of string.
 Supply 12 V to the motor and see if it can lift the weight without slipping of the hub.
-If it succeeds, move on to the next highest weight.
 Repeat until you get to a weight that either stalls the motor or makes the hub slip around the motor shaft.
 Record this as your "slip/stall weight."

-Multiply your hub's "slip/stall weight" by the distance between your shaft axis and your paper clip attachment point (it should be 15 mm, but measure just to be sure).
-The result is your "slip/stall torque."
+How can you use your "slip/stall weight" and the distance between your shaft axis and paper clip attachment point to find your slip/stall TORQUE?

 Submit to Canvas a photo of your motor hub attachment and a video of it lifting weights.
 Compare its performance to this class histogram created in a previous semester: https://docs.google.com/spreadsheets/d/1Y_V_8rgQhnSgg5z3wRCmGc2mLD-aFtRIoKs-uJ67k6A/edit?usp=sharing